 What we are doing to ensure you are COVIDSafe at The Flying Nun:

 Capping our audience at 50 people per show.

-Ensuring that artists and staff are well before they start work.
+Ensuring that artists and staff are double vaccinated and well before they start work.

 Reconfiguring our venue to manage physical distancing.

 Ensuring a 1.5m distance between stage and the audience.

 You can request a copy of our COVID-Safe Plan is available for review via email to: firstname.lastname@example.org